 - Laboratory Tours

-- Tours of the laboratory are available.
-Contact Jennie.Manees@baptist-health.org.
+- Tours of the laboratory are not available at this time due to COVID.
+Contact Jennie.Manees@baptist-health.org for a college tour or a virtual meeting.
 Applicants will also watch a series of videos and write a short one-page personal statement.
 Please write this yourself so it will be a reflection of you.

 Do some research about Baptist Health System and Baptist Health College Little Rock and then write a short one-page personal statement answering these questions: